dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/5-promoting-a-new-adapter.md

 id: "5-promoting-a-new-adapter"
 ---

-## What is the model for engagement in the dbt Community?
+## Model for engagement in the dbt community

 The most important thing here is recognizing that people are successful in the community when they join, first and foremost, to engage authentically.